Today, 234 Years Ago

 H. verläßt Göttingen mit dem holländischen Arzt und Botaniker Steven Jan van Geuns zu einer „naturhistorischen“ Studienreise (vgl. dazu die Edition des Tagebuchs van [...]

 The American Travel Journals

 The journals of the American Journey (1799–1804) are the key source for understanding Humboldt’s travel work and provide the basis for the reappraisal of his scientific heritage.
-The approximately 3,500 pages combine descriptions of the itinerary with measurement results, literary travel sketches, scientific essays, drawings, and sketches.Further information
+The approximately 3,500 pages combine descriptions of the itinerary with measurement results, literary short forms, scientific essays, drawings, and sketches.Further information

 The Russian-Siberian Travel Journals

 The journals of the Russian-Siberian Journey (1829) consist of three parts: »Fragments of the Siberian Travel Journal 1829« and two journals with notes and measurements on geodesy and geomagnetism.
 The recordings of this journey provide the basis for Humboldt’s three-volume work on Central Asia.Further information